Blue Apron IPO off to a rough start

 What investors are most concerned about is the growing marketing spend as a proportion of their revenue, suggesting that there’s high customer turnover.
 Blue Apron nearly tripled their marketing budget to $144.1 million last year, up from $51.4 million the year before.
 In other words, they are spending more for each dollar earned.

 Subscription businesses have their challenges.
 In Blue Apron’s case, there is a growing sea of competition with countless meal kit delivery services.
 Plated, HelloFresh and Sun Basket, all offer similar business models, just to name a few.
-And now that Amazon bought Whole Foods, some are wondering if they will introduce something similar.
+And now that Amazon bought Whole Foods, some are wondering if they will introduce something comparable.

 Consumers can also be fickle.
 While enterprise subscription businesses often have lower turnover because there’s too much friction to change course, people can change their habits on a whim.